Note from the Coach:

 “The heaviest rains fall on the leaky house.”

-For many people, mealtime is fast, frenzied, and often “thawed-out” instead of “thought-out.”
+But what does all of this have to do with nutrition?
+Unfortunately, for many people, mealtime is fast, frenzied, and often “thawed-out” instead of “thought-out.”

 For many Americans today, the basic four food groups are “nuked,” canned, boxed, and “fast.”
 In short, it is unbalanced, unhealthful, unsatisfying, and unnatural!
 Can good mental or physical health be the result of such poor, haphazard choices?